*Editor’s note: This article has been updated to reflect the changes outlined in the Paycheck Protection Program Flexibility Act from June 4, 2020.

 5. Rehiring grace period

-You can rehire any staff that were laid off or put on furlough and reinstate any pay that was decreased by more than 25% to meet the requirements for forgiveness.
-You have until June 30th to do so.
+You can rehire any staff that were laid off or put on furlough and reinstate any pay that was decreased by more than 25% to meet the requirements for forgiveness, if those changes were made due to COVID-19 between February 15 and April 26.
+You have until December 31st to do so.

 Reductions in your forgiveness amount (examples)